wayneIBM/vpc-on-classic/errors.md

 A network ACL rule would block the necessary network connections that are needed to perform the desired action.

-If you are trying to create an instance, please ensure that your subnet's ACL rules allow connectivity to all addresses in `161.26.0.0/16` on source/destination ports `53`, `1688`, `80`, `443`, and `8443`.
+If you are trying to create an instance, ensure that your subnet's ACL rules allow connectivity to all addresses in `161.26.0.0/16` for tcp and udp on source/destination ports `53`, `1688`, `80`, `443`, and `8443`.

 ## address_prefix_conflict
 **Message**: The address prefix with this CIDR is in use.